top of page

 Project Coordinator

-Mary received her BA from Carroll College in Montana, her Master’s in Forensic Psychology from Castleton State College in Vermont, and her doctorate in Community Psychology from Wichita State University in Kansas.
+Mary received her doctorate in Community Psychology from Wichita State University in Wichita Kansas.

 Kimberly Hubbard, BA